camielvg/hello-world/README.md

 Install with composer:

 ```
-$ composer require "camielvg/hello-world:1.0.*"
+composer require "camielvg/hello-world:1.0.*"
 ```

-Or add it to your composer.json file:
+Or by adding it to your composer.json file:

 ```
 {